 First aid kits will conform to Red Cross and other applicable good health standards, and shall consist of a weatherproof container with individually sealed packages for each type of item.
 First aid kits will be fully equipped before being sent out on each job and will be checked weekly by the SSHO to ensure that the expended items are replaced.

 Directions to Buffalo General Hospital (see Figure 1):

-The following directions describe the best route from the Site to Buffalo General Hospital:
+The following directions describe the best route from the Site to Olean General Hospital located 1.9 miles away: